Below you will see the before and after on our white brick lime wash with copper gutters and lights— exterior home renovation.

 I ‘jimmy rigged’ an umbrella to shade me on hot days and keep me dry from rain on wet ones.

 As I was researching gable ideas.
 I saw these modern gable arches on the internet and fell in love with them.
 I love the unique look of them, the fact that I could custom order them, and the price ($1,200 shipped from Canada).

-Shane and I installed the gable arches and I caulked and did touch up paint on them.
+Shane, my husband, and I installed the gable arches and I caulked and did touch-up paint on them.

 I did pay an extra $200 to have the gable company match the paint that I used on the garage doors and front door (Mink) Benjamin Moore.

 I washed the windows using my favorite window cleaner, microfiber towels, and a 4″ scrapper blade.
 Note- Do NOT try using a blade to clean glass unless you know how to do it without scratching the window.
 I was able to remove years of hard water buildup with this technique.

 I took out the old window screens (we don’t often open our front windows).
 I loved the fresh clean look this gave the home.

 I made some autumn front door decor arrangements and this wreath (for under $35.00 total)…. but am soon to swap it out with Christmas/winter decor.

 I love the way our home turned out!
 I especially love the accomplishment I felt to have done most of it myself.
 I am grateful for Shane’s help too though… he is very handy and did some things I just did not know how to do let alone do alone.

 White Brick Lime Wash With Copper Gutters and Lights— Exterior Home Renovation Total Cost